My Home Page with Links to My Other Book Reviews

 · Make the environment their ally.

-· Set short and long term goals, then monitor what they do.
+· Set short and long term goals, then monitor their actions.

 · Believe they have what it takes.